Rishabh42/CineMatch/assignment/assignment-1/Report.md

 User stories are created from personas: we extracted the needs of some particular features for each persona.
 Several personas indicate the need to use the same features, so we generalized some of the user stories to a larger group than just the groups that represented by the personas.

+### Acceptance tests

+We wrote acceptance tests for each user story.
+These acceptance tests take into account:
+- As a user, I can write on a document in Notion and create new documents.
+- As a user, in each documents I can use the AI dropdown menu to access to the functionalities of the AI.

 ##### User stories inspired by the Student profile

 - As a student, I want to have indications when I did spelling or grammatical mistakes in a text so that I can be sure that I submit a report without grammatical or spelling errors.\